 Amami Oshima

 Amami Oshima offers many large and beautiful white sand beaches along its coast.
 Some offer good diving opportunities.
-Amami's beaches tend to be less crowded than Okinawa's.
-Particularly, there is not much difference on the beaches, but it can be a good destination for those who do not follow the trend.
+The beaches of Amami tend to be less crowded than those of Okinawa.
+Particularly, there isn’t much difference in the beaches, but it can be a good destination for those who don’t follow the trend.

-Yes, even the biggest metropolis in the world has its beaches.
-For, despite the image of Tokyo as a bustling metropolis, there are beaches not far from the city.
+Yes, even the largest metropolis in the world has its beaches.
+For although the image of Tokyo is that of a bustling metropolis, there are beaches not far from the city.
 In summer, the beaches along the Shonan coast and the Miura Peninsula in Kanagawa Prefecture are very popular.

-The Izu Peninsula is often considered to have the best beaches and diving near Tokyo, while the Boso Peninsula is particularly popular with surfers.
-The Izu Island chain south of Tokyo, including Izu Oshima, offers more options.
+The Izu Peninsula is often considered to have the best beaches and diving near Tokyo, while the Boso Peninsula is particularly popular among surfers.
+The Izu Island chain, south of Tokyo, including Izu Oshima, offers more options.

 The official swimming season around Tokyo usually lasts from mid-July to August, but air and water temperatures are often warm enough before July and September.